lvash/Ecological_Genomics/Online_Notebook.md

 **The Future**
 * Large-effect QTNs that are amenable to discovery are informative about the genetics of evolution
 * We need to develop more meaningful classifications of biological contexts
 * We could devote resources to the discovery of QTNs of smaller and smaller effect

+**How can I apply to my research?** Don't look for nucleotide variants 'just because.'
+Come up with a compelling reason to do so and how the results can relate to the broader picture of evolution and the virus.

 ------ <div id='id-section4'/>
 ###Page 4: 2017-01-25 Class notes